iskitsas/http-traffic-simulator/desktop-app/README.md

 The page will reload when you make changes in src directory.\

-But any change in the public/electron.js file will not reflecct.\
+But any change in the public/electron.js file will not reflect.\
-For this re run the above script (`npm run dev`).
+For this re-run the above script (`npm run dev`).

 ### To build the executable files (unpacked) and installer